How AI Can Reduce Unconscious Bias In Recruiting

 A lot of the blame for discrimination during hiring is placed on unconscious bias.
 Unconscious biases are “automatic, mental shortcuts used to process information and make decisions quickly” to which “everyone is susceptible.”

 In other words, unconscious bias is an ingrained human trait.
-That’s why some experts believe stopping unconscious bias requires an non-human solution: technology.
+That’s why some experts believe reducing unconscious bias requires a non-human solution: technology.

-Here’s how AI for recruiting can help you avoid unconscious bias during hiring.
+Here’s how AI for recruiting can help you reduce unconscious bias during hiring.

 What unconscious bias looks like in recruiting

 Research has found that resumes with English-sounding names receive requests for interviews 40% more often than identical resumes with Chinese, Indian, or Pakistani names.

 The Palantir Asian discrimination case is a real life example of this type of bias.